Osh Bazaar in Bishkek, Kyrgyzstan

 Kyrgyz-British dual nationality

 Kyrgyzstan does not recognise dual nationality.
-If you enter Kyrgyzstan on a Kyrgyz passport and hold British nationality, the British Embassy can only provide very limited consular assistance.
+If you enter Kyrgyzstan on a Kyrgyz passport, the British Embassy will only be able to provide limited consular assistance.
 If you’re arrested or detained, the Kyrgyz authorities are unlikely to allow you to get help from the British Embassy.

 Customs rules